tversteeg/xbar/README.md

 A simple X bar written in C using Xlib.

-The `libx11-dev` library is required to build.
+The `libx11-dev` & `libconfig-dev` libraries are required to build.

 Example: